rackerlabs/technical-blog/_posts/2019-11-06-what-is-interaction-studio-and-how-does-it-drive-transformative-business-value.md

 To create your Interaction Studio strategy, consider what you hope to achieve from the tool and look at your buyer personas to understand your customer touchpoints on their buyer’s journey.
 Your company gets the most out of Interaction Studio if you take into account both your marketing goals and the typical experiences of your customer.

-For example, your customers may generally prefer to receive emails, but may not engage with your company newsletter.
+For example, your customers might generally prefer to receive emails, but they might not engage with your company newsletter.
 You could use Interaction Studio to develop a strategy for increasing email click rates by identifying specific products and services that individual customers are interested in and then personalizing your email content accordingly.

 Similarly, if your customers tend to make online purchases, you could make shopping online with your company as easy as possible.
 Use Interaction Studio to see where most customers abandon their online shopping carts and work to simplify the process or offer additional customer support.

 #### Need help navigating Marketing Cloud tools like Interaction Studio?

-This is just the tip of the iceberg for what Interaction Studio can offer.
+This is just the tip of the iceberg for what Interaction Studio offers.
 As a trusted Salesforce Platinum Consulting Partner, Rackspace can help you implement Marketing Cloud and use this tool to get the most from your customer data.
 Our team of business consultants, technology experts, and marketing strategists collaborate with you to find the right solution for your organization and support ongoing success.
 Contact us today to start driving transformative business value with Interaction Studio as well as the wealth of other Marketing Cloud tools.

 ### Optimize your environment with expert administration, management, and configuration